JohT/code-graph-analysis-pipeline/README.md

 - How can i add a CSV report to the pipeline?
   👉 Put your new cypher query into the [cypher](./cypher) directory or a suitable (new) sub directory.
-  👉 Create a new CSV report script in the [scripts/reports](./scripts/reports/) directory.
-Take for example [OverviewCsv.sh](./scripts/reports/OverviewCsv.sh) as a reference.
+  👉 Create a new CSV report script in a domain directory under [domains](./domains/) or in [scripts/reports](./scripts/reports/).
+Take for example [overviewCsv.sh](./domains/overview/overviewCsv.sh) as a reference.
   👉 The script will automatically be included because of the directory and its name ending with "Csv.sh".

 - How can i add a Jupyter Notebook report to the pipeline?
-  👉 Put your new notebook into the [jupyter](./jupyter) directory.
+  👉 Put your new notebook into the `./jupyter` directory.
   👉 The file will then automatically be picked up by [executeJupyterNotebookReport.sh](./scripts/executeJupyterNotebookReport.sh).

 - How can i analyze a different code basis automatically?